 Musical Roots

-Karmesha trained at the University of Kentucky performing as Mrs. Quickly in Verdi’s Falstaff, Mrs. Harrow in The Power of Xingu, and the Strawberry Woman in George Gershwin’s Porgy and Bess.
+Karmesha continued her vocal studies at the University of Kentucky, performing roles such as Mrs. Quickly in Verdi’s Falstaff, Mrs. Harrow in The Power of Xingu, and the Strawberry Woman in Gershwin’s Porgy and Bess.

 Recent Appearances

-Karmesha recurs as a featured soloist for Grace Chorale of Brooklyn, where she presented in Leonard Bernstein's Chichester Psalms, and Marianna Martines' Dixit Dominus.
-She featured as a soloist in CUNY Grad Center’s Music in Midtown concert series and Classics with a Twist at the inaugural Context Conference, hosted at the Eastman School of Music in Rochester, NY.
+Karmesha is a frequent featured soloist with Grace Chorale of Brooklyn, where she has performed Leonard Bernstein’s Chichester Psalms and Marianna Martines’ Dixit Dominus.
+She has also appeared as a soloist in the CUNY Graduate Center’s Music in Midtown concert series and in Classics with a Twist at the inaugural Context Conference hosted by the Eastman School of Music.

 Honing Her Craft

-A graduate of the University of Kentucky receiving both a Summa Cum Laude Bachelor of Music Performance and Master of Music Performance, Karmesha remains a lifelong student of the art form yielding opportunities to learn from and workshop with the industry’s renowned and revered talents.
-Among her teachers and coaches are Michael Chioldi, the late Wilhelmenia Fernandez, and incomparable pianist, Cliff Jackson.
-She has participated in masterclasses conducted by Chuck Hudson, Ryan Taylor, Priscilla Baskerville, Cynthia Lawrence, and Morris Robinson.
-Karmesha has performed under the direction of John Doyle and Francesca Zambello.
+Her teachers and coaches have included baritone Michael Chioldi, the late soprano Wilhelmenia Fernandez, and acclaimed pianist Cliff Jackson.
+She has participated in masterclasses with Chuck Hudson, Ryan Taylor, Priscilla Baskerville, Cynthia Lawrence, and Morris Robinson, and has performed under the direction of celebrated directors John Doyle and Francesca Zambello.

 The Horizon

-In addition, Karmesha maintains a concert and recital schedule that has taken her to Holland, France, Copenhagen, Austria, Luxembourg, Italy, Israel, and Switzerland.
+In addition to her operatic and choral work, Karmesha maintains an active concert and recital schedule that has brought her to audiences across the globe, including in Holland, France, Copenhagen, Austria, Luxembourg, Italy, Israel, and Switzerland.

-From the sacred spaces of the African American religious experience to palatial opera houses around the world, Karmesha Peake is the Dramatic Mezzo Soprano with a ‘rich, velvet voice of euphony, charisma, and spiritual invitation’.
+From the sacred spaces of the African American religious tradition to some of the world’s grandest concert halls, Karmesha brings to each stage the power and presence of a dramatic mezzo-soprano with what one reviewer described as a “rich, velvet voice of euphony, charisma, and spiritual invitation.”

 A Dramatic Mezzo Soprano with a rich, velvet voice of euphony, charisma, and spiritual invitation.